akoksal/akoksal.github.io/_posts/2020-04-11-train-bert-for-turkish-sentiment-analysis.md

 | Negative | 0.597   | 0.684   | 0.638   |
 | Average  | 0.658   | **0.688**   | 0.666   |

 We can use average recall for our final score which is used in [Semeval 2017 - Task 4](http://alt.qcri.org/semeval2017/task4/).
-Also average is macro average of scores in here.
+Also, average is macro average of scores in here.
 So, we don't take the number of tweets in each class into account while taking average.

 The results might be a little bit different(less than 1%) in each time because we shuffle training data in *model.fit()* in each epoch and it generates randomness to the results.
 {: .notice}